Available languages: Español

-In 2023, Colorado residents will see a $29 Keep Colorado Wild Pass added to their annual vehicle registration through the Division of Motor Vehicles (DMV).
-The $29 pass fee is included automatically unless you choose to opt out.
-This new annual pass gives all Coloradans access to state parks and the added benefit of supporting our great outdoors and wildlife in a meaningful way.
+Colorado residents can get a $29 Keep Colorado Wild Pass when registering a car, motorcycle, recreation vehicle or light truck through the Division of Motor Vehicles (DMV).
+The $29 pass is included in your registration total unless you choose to opt out.

-Backcountry Safety- With the Keep Colorado Wild Pass sales, there may be $2.5 million generated funds annually that will be used to better support the volunteer and equipment needs of search and rescue professionals across Colorado.
-The next $1 million dollars raised will benefit avalanche safety programs through the Colorado Avalanche Information Center.
+Backcountry Safety- Your pass supports the volunteer and equipment needs of search and rescue professionals across Colorado and avalanche safety programs through the Colorado Avalanche Information Center.
 Because of your support and the tremendous generosity of our search and rescue responders, Colorado will be a safer place to play.

 Wildlife Conservation- Additional money raised not used for state parks and outdoor safety will be used to support the State Wildlife Action Plan, which helps fund wildlife and habitat conservation work for the 960 species that CPW manages.

 Local Communities- Your pass supports our natural resources and helps grow outdoor accessibility and educational programs in local communities.

 Our goal is to raise at least $36 million annually from pass sales.
 The first $32.5 million will go toward state park maintenance and development; the next $2.5 million will go towards search and rescue teams and $1 million to the Colorado Avalanche Information Center.
 Any revenue beyond that will go to wildlife projects and outdoor educational programs.

 Simply show your vehicle registration card with the Colorado Parks and Wildlife logo to enter a park.
 The logo will appear on the card without your address printed.
 If the park entrance is not staffed, you can enter the park but may be asked to show your pass at any time.